What Is The Health Care Spending Account?

 - If you enroll during the plan year as a new employee, your period of coverage will begin after the completion of 60 consecutive calendar days of state service.
 Your coverage will end on December 31.

-- If you enroll during the plan year as a result of a change in status, your period of coverage will begin when your change in status application is received, although it cannot precede the date of your qualifying event.
+- If you enroll during the plan year as a result of a change in status, your period of coverage will begin when your change in status application is received, although it can't take effect before the date of your qualifying event.
 Your coverage will end on December 31.

 - If you enroll during the open enrollment period and experience a mid-year change in status, you will have two separate periods of coverage from which expenses will be reimbursed.